Great Salinity Anomaly

 The Great Salinity Anomaly (GSA) originally referred to an event in the late 1960s to early 1970s where a large influx of freshwater from the Arctic Ocean led to a salinity anomaly in the northern North Atlantic Ocean, which affected the Atlantic meridional overturning circulation.
 Since then, the term "Great Salinity Anomaly" has been applied to successive occurrences of the same phenomenon, including the Great Salinity Anomaly of the 1980s and the Great Salinity Anomaly of the 1990s.
-The Great Salinity Anomalies were advective events, propagating to different sea basins and areas of the North Atlantic, and is on the decadal-scale for the anomalies in the 1970s, 1980s, and 1990s.
+The Great Salinity Anomalies were advective events, propagating to different sea basins and areas of the North Atlantic, and were on the decadal-scale for the anomalies in the 1970s, 1980s, and 1990s.

 Salinity anomaly occurrences

 A scheme of the approximate propagation of the GSA minima in the 1970s, with approximate dates indicated.

 A scheme of the approximate propagation of the GSA minima in the 1980s, with approximate dates indicated.

 The Great Salinity Anomalies of the 1970s and 1980s were well-documented decadal-scale events, where minima in salinity (and temperature) were observed successively in different basins around the northern North Atlantic Ocean.
 The fact that the anomaly was observed in different basins after each other indicates that this was an advective event, accounted for by the movement of a fresh (and cold) anomaly along main ocean currents.
 For the 1970s GSA, the propagation was traceable around the Atlantic sub-polar gyre from its origins in the northeast of Iceland in the mid- to late- 1960s until its return to the Greenland Sea in 1981–82.
 The 1980s GSA began with the anomaly being advected by the West Greenland Current In 1982 and ending up back in north Icelandic waters in 1989–90.